Clean Energy Incentives & Rebates Canada (Updated 2021)

 Energy Efficiency Incentive Programs

-- Better Homes and Home Renovation Rebate Program – Clean BC, BC Hydro, and FortisBC are currently offering about two dozen energy efficiency rebates on a wide range of products and services including insulation, heating & water equipment, appliances, heat pumps, and much more.
+• Better Homes and Home Renovation Rebate Program – Clean BC, BC Hydro, and FortisBC are currently offering about two dozen energy efficiency rebates of up to $6,000 on a wide range of products and services including insulation, heating & water equipment, appliances, heat pumps, and much more.

-- RDN Graded Site-Cut Timber Program – The districts of Nanaimo and Lantzville is currently offering an incentive for home construction or renovation projects that use graded timber located on-site for structural use.
+• RDN Graded Site-Cut Timber Program – The districts of Nanaimo and Lantzville are currently offering an incentive for home construction or renovation projects that use graded timber located on-site for structural use.

 Renewable Energy Incentive Program

-- RDN Renewable Energy System Program – The districts of Nanaimo and Lantzville are currently offering incentives for solar PV, solar thermal, wind, and geothermal energy systems.
+• RDN Renewable Energy System Program – The districts of Nanaimo and Lantzville are currently offering incentives up to $250 for solar PV, solar thermal, wind, and geothermal energy systems.

 Clean Transportation Incentive Programs